Lloyds executives face questions on collapse of branch sale

-LONDON Lloyds Banking Group Plc's (LLOY.L) top executives will appear before MPs next Tuesday to answer questions over the collapse of a planned sale of hundreds of branches to the Co-operative Group CWSGR.UL.
+LONDON, June 12 Lloyds Banking Group Plc's top executives will appear before British lawmakers next Tuesday to answer questions over the collapse of a planned sale of hundreds of branches to the Co-operative Group .

 Chief Executive Antonio Horta-Osorio and Chairman Win Bischoff will answer questions from the Treasury Select Committee (TSC) about why the deal, which would have created a challenger to Britain's dominant lenders, fell through after lengthy negotiations.

-Industry and political sources said MPs want to get to the bottom of why the talks were allowed to proceed for so long at a time when Co-op Bank's capital position was so precarious.
-Industry sources say the bank is facing a capital shortfall of up to 1 billion pounds.
+Industry and political sources said lawmakers want to get to the bottom of why the talks were allowed to proceed for so long at a time when Co-op Bank's capital position was so precarious.
+Industry sources say the bank is facing a capital shortfall of up to 1 billion pounds ($1.6 billion).

 There had been strong cross-party political support for the Co-op to play a bigger role in UK banking because of the firm's ethical credentials.
 The Co-operative is Britain's biggest mutual business, owned not by private shareholders, but by more than 6 million individuals.